MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 1. Open the main gateway configuration file, `Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll`.
 By default, this file is stored at C:\Program Files\On-premises data gateway.

 1. Set the **ADUserNameLookupProperty** to an unused Active Directory attribute.
-We'll assume `msDS-cloudExtensionAttribute1` is used in the steps that follow, though this attribute is only available post Windows Server 2012.
+We'll assume `msDS-cloudExtensionAttribute1` is used in the steps that follow, though this attribute is only available in Windows Server 2012 and later.
 Set the **ADUserNameReplacementProperty** to `SAMAccountName`.
 Save the configuration file.

 1. From the **Services** tab of Task Manager, right-click the gateway service and select **Restart**.